eseidel/saycbridge/src/README.md

     "With 5-5 in the majors, do I open 1H or 1S?"

  3. Tie-Breaking priorities ("needs_planning", mostly unimplemented).
-    These apply when you legitimently have multiple possible bids and are the only priorities which are computed *with access to the hand*.
+    These apply when you legitimately have multiple possible bids and are the only priorities which are computed *with access to the hand*.
 These will likely be used as part of eventual Slam bidding.